GabeScott/standard-works-vault/General Conference/1978 April - “Not My Will, but Thine”.md

 The Lord is in charge of this work!
 You and I are involved in a divine process that involves the salvation of Heavenly Father’s children wherever they may be.
 We must prepare now so the prophet will not be restricted in what he has been given to do.

 Our greatest challenge as missionaries will be to lift people up, to literally remove them from the ways of the world—a world that is being rocked with immorality, weakened by unclean thoughts, eroded by selfishness, and riddled with human pride.
 May virtue garnish our thoughts unceasingly; then our confidence will be strong in His service.
-(See D&C 121:45.)
+(See [[D&C 121.45|D&C 121:45]].)
 We first must take ourselves out of the world as much as we can; then, standing on higher ground, we can reach out; we can lift up; we can then teach the truth.
 It shouldn’t matter when the call comes.
 It shouldn’t matter where we are asked to go.
-It may be within the ward, it could be halfway around the world; but as the Savior said during His most trying hour, “Father, ... not my will, but thine, be done.”
-(Luke 22:42.)
+It may be within the ward, it could be halfway around the world; but as the Savior said during His most trying hour, “Father, … not my will, but thine, be done.” ([[Luke 22.42|Luke 22:42]].)
 I wonder if each of us could say that right here tonight: “Not my will, but thine.”

 May it be so, I pray, for in this great priesthood assemblage tonight are those foreordained to be the hope of the world; and I so declare it as my personal testimony, and I do it in the name of Jesus Christ.
 Amen.